PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 Before using the General Table Recognition v2 Pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Tutorial](../../../installation/installation.en.md).

 ### 2.3 Command Line Experience
 You can quickly experience the table recognition pipeline with a single command.
-Use the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/table_recognition_v2.jpg) (Note: The link may not be accessible due to network issues or link validity.
-Please check the link and try again if necessary.) and replace `--input` with the local path for prediction.
+Use the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/table_recognition_v2.jpg)  and replace `--input` with the local path for prediction.

 ```bash
 paddlex --pipeline table_recognition_v2 \